-Accommodation Administration Guidelines 4d Accommodation Calculation Device (on Calculator Sections of Mathematics Assessments) (SR/PNP Reference is not applicable) Available on: PARCC & DC Science Assessments Before Testing: Materials: Allowable calculators for the calculator accommodation on calculator sections include: Grades 3-5: Four-function with square root and percentage functions.
-Grades 6-7: Four-function with square root and percentage functions.
-Grade 8: Scientific calculators (Student may also bring a four-function with square root and percentage functions in addition to a grade-level calculator).
-High School: Graphing calculators with functionalities consistent with TI-84 or similar models (Student may also bring a scientific calculator or a four-function with square root and percentage functions).
-DC Science: Students may use a four function calculator with square root and percentage functions.
-During Testing: A student uses a specific calculation device (e.g., large key, talking, or other adapted calculator) other than the embedded grade-level
+Accommodation Administration Guidalines T 4d Accommodation Calculation Device (on Calculator Sections of Mathematics Assessments) (SR/PNP Reference is not applicable) Available on: PARCC & DC Science Assessments Before Testing: ■ Materials: ■ Allowable calculators on calculator sections include: ■ Grades 3-7: Four-Function with square root and percentage functions. ■ Grade 8: Scientific calculators (Student may also bring a four-function with square root and percentage functions in addition to a grade-level calculator). ■ High School: Graphing calculators with functionalities consistent with TI-84 or similar models (Student may also bring a scientific calculator or a four-function with square root and percentage functions). ■ DC Science: Students may use a four function calculator with square root and percentage functions for all DC Science assessments.
+During Testing: A student uses a specific calculation device (e.g., large key, talking, or other adapted calculator) other than the embedded grade-level calculator on the CALCULATOR SECTION of the mathematics assessments.
+If a talking calculator is used, the student must use headphones or be tested in a separate setting.
+Note: If they prefer, students may use hand-held calculators on computer-based Mathematics assessments on any section where a calculator is allowable (grades 6 through high school) or on all DC Science assessments.
+The use of hand-held calculators on calculator sections and on DC Science talking calculator is used, the student must use headphones or be tested i separate setting.
+Note: If they prefer, students may use hand-held calculators on computer-based Mathematics assessments on any section where a calculator is allowable (grades 6 through high school) or on all DC Science assessments

-4e Calculation Device and Mathematics Tools (on Non-Calculator Sections of Mathematics Assessments) Before Testing: • Purpose: The purpose of the calculation device on the non-calculator sections accommodation is to provide access for students with a disability that severely limits or prevents their ability to perform basic calculation (i.e., student is unable to perform single-digit addition, subtraction, multiplication, or division).
-For these students, a calculation device may be used on the non-calculator AND calculator sections of the mathematics assessments.
+Accommodation Administration Guidelines 4e Calculation Device and Before Testing: Mathematics Tools Purpose: The purpose of the calculation device on the non-calculator (on Non-Calculator sections accommodation is to provide access for students with a Sections of disability that severely limits or prevents their ability to perform Mathematics basic calculations (i.e., student is unable to perform single-digit Assessments) addition, subtraction, multiplication, or division).
+For these students, a calculation device may be used on the non-calculator AND calculator (SR/PNP Reference BV) sections of the mathematics assessments.
 The IEP or 504 plan must specify which device(s) or manipulatives.
-Available on: PARCC Assessments • Identification for SR/PNP: Student's SR/PNP must have Calculation Device and Mathematics Tools on non-calculator sections selected.
-Matipulatives may require state assessment office approval, depending on state policies. • Materials: • Allowable calculators for the calculator accommodation on non-calculator sections. • Grades 3-2; Four-function with square root and percentage functions. • Grades 6-2; Four-function with square root and percentage functions. • Grades 8: Scientific calculators (Student may also bring a four-function with square root and percentage functions in addition to grade-level calculator). • High School: Graphing calculators with functionalities consistent with TI-84 or similar models.
-(Student may also bring a scientific calculator or a four-function with square root and percentage functions). • Allowable mathematics tools include: • Arithmetic tables (e.g., addition charts, subtraction charts, multiplication charts; division charts).
-Two-color chips (e.g., single-sided or double-sided).
+Identification for SR/PNP: Student's SR/PNP must have Calculation Available on: PARCC Device and Mathematics Tools on non-calculator sections selected.
+Assessments Manipulatives may require state assessment office approval, depending on state policies. • Materials : Hand-held calculator.
+Allowable calculators for the calculator accommodation on non-calculator sections: Grades 3-7: Four-Function with square root and percentage functions.
+Grade 8: Scientific calculators (Student may also bring a four-function with square root and percentage functions in addition to grade-level calculator).
+High School: Graphing calculators with functionalities consistent with TI-84 or similar models.
+(Student may also bring a scientific calculator or a four-function with square root and percentage functions).
+Allowable mathematics tools include: Arithmetic tables (e.g., addition charts, subtraction charts, multiplication charts; division charts).
+Two-color chips (e.g., single-sided or double- sided).
 Counters and counting chips.
-Square tiles.
-Base 10 blocks.
-100s chart.
-A student with a visual impairment may need other mathematics tools, such as a large print ruler (embedded PARCC ruler is designed in 18 point font), braille ruler,
+Square tiles. ■ Base 10 blocks. ■ 100s chart.
+A student with a visual impairment may need other mathematics tools, such as a large print ruler (embedded PARCC ruler is designed in 18 point font), braille ruler, tactile compass, or braille protractor.
+Note that braille mathematics kits will include the appropriate grade-level braille ruler and braille protractors.